yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 * 14-bit was a thing
 * 16-bit became a standard 1 year after CDs were invented

-double dynamic range is 6 decibels. gives 96
+doubling the dynamic range is equivelant to 6 decibels increase.

-* Place theory
-* There are a lot we don't know.

-book:
+some books:
 * Psychoacoustic: auditory analysis
 * David Chris: audio processes book